ava-labs/avalanche-tooling-sdk-go/README.md

 a blockchain in the Subnet.

-This examples also shows how to create a key pair to pay for transactions, how to create a Wallet object that will be used to create CreateSubnetTx and CreateChainTx and how to commit these transactions on chain.
+This examples also shows how to create a key pair to pay for transactions, how to create a Wallet object that will be used to build and sign CreateSubnetTx and CreateChainTx and how to commit these transactions on chain.

 ```go